Domain Station construction plans

 The construction of Domain Station will be staged to reduce impacts on the road and tram network while protecting and maintaining access to nearby buildings and facilities.

 As a minimum, one tram track, one bike lane and one traffic lane in each direction will be provided along St Kilda Road during construction.

-It is also expected that Domain Road, between St Kilda Road and Dallas Brooks Drive, will be temporarily closed for an extended period while the Domain Station is constructed.
-Trams currently travelling along Domain Road and Park Street, South Yarra, will need to be rerouted via Toorak Road West during this time.
+From mid-July, Domain Road, between St Kilda Road and the western edge of Edmund Herring Oval, will be temporarily closed to trams and traffic for an extended period to support construction of Domain Station.
+Trams currently travelling along Domain Road and Park Street, South Yarra, will be rerouted via Toorak Road West during this time.
 To facilitate this change, tram infrastructure will be installed along Toorak Road West between Park Street, South Yarra and St Kilda Road.

-A number of alternative public traffic routes have been identified to help keep traffic flowing around the Domain precinct, including Canterbury Road, Beaconsfield Parade and potentially Punt Road.
-A comprehensive communications campaign will be in place to promote alternative routes to drivers ahead of any changes taking place.
+A range of changes to the transport network will be made ahead of construction and a number of alternative traffic routes have been identified to help keep traffic flowing around the Domain precinct, including Canterbury Road, Beaconsfield Parade and Kings Way.
+A communications campaign will be in place to promote alternative routes to drivers ahead of any changes taking place.